-- Success is celebrated as often as possible - Every member of staff is expected to praise at least twice as frequently as to reprimand, in every lesson - · will give every child a chance of being rewarded whatever their ability or strengths
+- Success is celebrated as often as possible - Every member of staff is expected to praise at least twice as frequently as to reprimand, in every lesson - We will give every child a chance of being rewarded whatever their ability or strengths - children are given the opportunity to take part in extra-curricular activities (enrichment period)

-Students whose effort and behaviour are good are rewarded, the methods for doing this is the outlined below.
-However, all staff, faculties and year/house groups are encouraged to use praise and other rewards as often as possible.
+Students whose effort and behaviour are good are rewarded and the methods for doing this are outlined below.
+However, all staff, faculties and year groups are encouraged to use praise and other rewards as often as possible.